citadel-tech/coinswap/docs/maker-cli.md

 ]
 ```

+This lists fidelity bond UTXOs.
 Since only one live fidelity bond is allowed at a time, this shows a single UTXO of `50,000 sats`.

 ---